Sarah Armstrong, Festival Co-Chair

 Erin Harris, Head of Programming

-A lifelong horror movie fanatic, I’ve spent countless nights chasing the next spine-tingling story, from cult classics to obscure indie gems.
-My passion goes beyond watching—I’m dedicated to championing the creativity of emerging filmmakers who dare to push the boundaries of fear and imagination.
-I believe fresh voices keep the genre alive, and I’m committed to supporting the next generation of horror storytellers through collaboration, advocacy, and sharing opportunities that help their visions reach the screen.
+A lifelong horror movie fanatic, Erin has spent countless nights chasing the next spine-tingling story, from cult classics to obscure indie gems.
+Her passion goes beyond watching, she's dedicated to championing the creativity of emerging filmmakers who dare to push the boundaries of fear and imagination.
+She believes fresh voices keep the genre alive, and is committed to supporting the next generation of horror storytellers through collaboration, advocacy, and sharing opportunities that help their visions reach the screen.

 The Banchee